zedlopez/ifm/Examples/NeighbourhoodWatch.md

 ```

-Here we've created a new action – locking something without a key – and we've told Inform to understand ``lock door`` as this action, rather than an incomplete command to ``lock door with something``.
+Here we've created a new action – locking something without a key – and we've told Inform to understand ``lock door`` as this action, rather than an incomplete command to "lock door with [something]".

 Now we add some instructions so that the game will not let us use this keyless unlocking command unless we're in the right place or are properly equipped: